Swearing in and the parliamentary oath

 Members of both Houses of Parliament are required by law to take an oath of allegiance to the Crown.

-Until the oath or affirmation is taken, an MP may not receive a salary, take their seat, speak in debates or vote.
-They could also be fined £500 and – more important – have their seat declared vacant “as if they were dead” if they attempt to do so.
+MPs cannot take their seat, speak in debates, vote or receive a salary until taking the oath or affirmation.
+They could also be fined £500 and have their seat declared vacant “as if they were dead” if they attempted to do so.

 Wording of the oaths